RebelGuy/chat-mate/projects/server/readme.md

 Returns data with the following properties:
 - `updatedPunishment` (`PublicPunishment | null`): The updated punishment data.
 Null if no current punishment was found.
+- `channelPunishments` (`PublicChannelPunishment[]`): The external punishments revoked from channels on YouTube or Twitch.
+Note that these are executed regardless of whether an internal punishment was found or not.

 Can return the following errors:
 - `400`: When the request data is not sent, or is formatted incorrectly.